Mrtea43/MGPT/README.md

-# MertGPT - Modern AI Chat Interface
+# MGPT - Modern AI Chat Interface

 A clean, modern, and responsive chat interface with API key integration for AI conversations.
 Features a beautiful dark theme design with smooth animations and an intuitive user experience.